SuperDARN/rst/docs/user_guide/mac_install.md

 **Solution**

-* (Recommended) To make a symlink from lncurses library to lcurses; run the following commands in the terminal:
+* (Recommended) To make a symlink from lncurses library to lcurses, run the following commands in the terminal:

         ln -s /usr/lib64/libncurses.so /usr/lib64/libcurses.so
         ln -s /usr/lib64/libncurses.a /usr/lib64/libcurses.a